-However, when the hedge funds borrow the stocks to short sell, they have to pay crazy high interest rates, 20% and higher.
+However, when the hedge funds borrow the stocks to short sell, they have to pay crazy high-interest rates, 20% and higher.
 So, every day they hold those shares, they lose money.
-The hedge funds have to make a make a decision how long they can afford to wait before buying to cover their short positions.
+The hedge funds have to make a decision on how long they can afford to wait before buying to cover their short positions.

-The Reddit community on the other hand is not willing to sell their stock.
+The Reddit community on the other hand is not willing to sell its stock.
 They know that by simply holding on to their shares, they can cause unrest among the ‘shorts’.

 Should I Invest in GameStop?

 GameStop stock at this stage is very volatile.
 Please do your due diligence before making a decision.
 If you are new to investing, there are relatively safer investment options in other stocks and ETFs.

 What does ‘GameStonk’ mean?

 GameStonk is a tweet posted by the billionaire and Tesla CEO, Elon Musk, on Jan 26, 2021.
 He captured the essence of crazy price movements going on with the GameStop stock (stonk as called by some Redditors) and combined them to form a new word – GameStonk.